 Operation is stupid simple, and they've even put a little thought into it to make sure this pump doesn't decide to start running while it's still in your pack.

 Press down on the casing to pop open the door.
-This automatically starts the pump.

 Flip the rubber nozzle into the convex position.